Very Filmy

 Very Filmy is a 2024 Pakistani Ramadan special television series written by Syed Mohammad Ahmed, directed by Ali Hassan and produced by Momina Duraid of MD Productions.
-It stars an ensemble cast of Dananeer Mobeen, Ameer Gilani, Bushra Ansari, Mira Sethi, Ali Safina, Mira Sethi, Ukhano and Nabeel Zuberi.
+It stars an ensemble cast of Dananeer Mobeen, Ameer Gilani, Bushra Ansari, Ali Safina, Mira Sethi, Umar Khan and Nabeel Zuberi.
 It premiered on Hum TV on 12 March 2024.

 Premise

 Despite their diverging paths, Daniya and Rohaan feel compelled to marry and are intertwined in the fabric of love by destiny.
 Rohaan, returning from overseas (Azerbaijan), is reluctant to wed a Pakistani girl he hasn't met.
 Nevertheless, due to parental pressure, he consents.
 Unexpectedly, they both discover love blossoming just around the corner.